adsabs/adsabs.github.io/help/search/_posts/2021-05-23-search-parser.md

 **You can modify the default operator**

 It can also be changed on demand by adding `q.op=OR` into URL parameters (i.e. NOT inside the search form), in which case the logic will change dramatically.
-For any given query the results will contain many more results, but if sorted by relevancy score, the top items will be still the ones returned with the default `AND` operator.
+For any given query the results will contain many more records, but if sorted by relevancy score, the top items will be still the ones returned with the default `AND` operator.

 **ADS supports proximity searches**